ImPosh/Carbon/README.md

 I am not responsible for any disciplinary action that may befall you by using this program

 ### Issues
-If you have issues contact me at posh#5696
+If you have issues contact  me on discord at posh#5696 or contact stonks#7903

 [Join My Discord Server](https://discord.gg/8WPbC7WZEf)